reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 When the bag of letters is given in scrambled form, the network has to count each one.
 It seems to do this by grouping same letters together i.e. for each time step, the same letters seem to have the same attention weight magnitude.

-Interestingly, for both types of questions, it's difficult to interpret the attention weights *after* counting i.e. setting up intermediate weights.
+Interestingly, for both types of questions, it's difficult to interpret the attention weights *after* counting i.e. setting up intermediate steps.
 This may be because the rest of the intermediate steps depend on copying items from previous output tokens, not the input.

 It's also interesting to see what the network focuses on when giving 1-step answers (0 or 1 probability).